How to Consolidate Debt

 Do I have to consolidate all my debt?

 Debt consolidation is probably most preferable when you have high-interest debt.
 One of the main goals of debt consolidation is to lower your interest rate.
-If you want to pay off a debt which has a lower average interest rate consolidating the debt may not be your best option.
+However, if you want to pay off a debt with a lower average interest rate, consolidating the debt may not be your best option.

 Who can help me consolidate my debt?